democheng/linear_gradient_algorithm/README.md

-Personal Implementation and Experiment on Optimization Algorithms.
+Personal Implementation and Experiment on gradient based Optimization Algorithms.